-FileMaker Server can run two types of scripts to automate administrative tasks:
+FileMaker Server can run multiple administrative schedule automation tasks:

 FileMaker scripts defined in hosted databases; see Running FileMaker scripts

 system script files; see Running system script files

-Both FileMaker scripts and system scripts run on the primary machine in your FileMaker Server deployment.
+FileMaker scripts, system scripts, and database verifications run on the primary machine in your FileMaker Server deployment.

-To run a script, create a scheduled task on FileMaker Server.
-Specify the script, and when and how often to run the script.
+To run a schedule, create a scheduled task on FileMaker Server.
+Specify the task type, and when and how often to run the task.
 See Creating or changing a script schedule.
 As with any schedule, you can run the scheduled task manually at any time.
 See Running a script schedule manually.

 While a schedule is running, the Scheduled Time column changes to Running.
 Immediately after the schedule completes, the column temporarily changes to either Succeeded or Failed to indicate the result.
 For detailed information about the schedule, review the

 You can create a script sequence scheduled task that runs pre-processing and post-processing system scripts before and after a FileMaker script.
 See Creating script sequence tasks.

-In addition to these script schedules, FileMaker Server also supports the following schedule types:
+In addition to these schedules, FileMaker Server also supports the following schedule types:

 backup schedules; see Scheduling database backups